 A: Daily Chart Price Break: On the the daily chart a wide range candlestick is formed when price breaks through a prior resistance point on the daily chart and closes strongly beyond the break point.
 I will mark the resistance point break line and use the 30, 15, and 5 minute charts to determine the buy zone around this break point.
 I will form a majority of these zones with the top of the zone above the break point and the bottom of the zone under a base of candles beyond the break point.

 B. Intraday Buy Zone: The zone is formed from a strong intraday move that was a catalyst to forming a Daily Candle Wide Range Bar.
 This is a stock that gapped up and broke out to new highs.
-These zones will be formed around one of these two intraday patterns with 30/15 minute charts and fine tuned with the 5 minute chart:
+These zones will be formed around one of these three intraday patterns with 30/15 minute charts and fine tuned with the 5 minute chart:

 1: Inside Bar: Price traded up, based to form an inside bar, and broke out to continue its strong move up.
 The zone is formed around the inside bar.

 2: Hammer or V pattern for a Buy Zone: price trades up, has a quick pullback of 1 to 3 candles to form a hammer or small base (middle of the V), and resumes its breakout up to a new high.
 This zone is formed around a small base of candles or hammer candle in the middle of the V after the pullback.
 The top of the zone is the high of the hammer or high of the base.
 (Sell Zone is an upside down V pattern or hammer).

 3: Breakout from a flat top base, triangle base, or clear breakout from the 5, 15, or 60 minute high of the day.
 The pattern shows a CLEAR breakup from the price range